 What is Software Architecture?

-For effective development, it is imperative to methodically think through software architecture before you start writing your first line of code.
+It is imperative to methodically think through software architecture for effective development before writing the first line of source code.

-Consider two similar products launched within a month-long gap and require the addition of new features when they complete three months.
+Consider two similar products.
+Both are launched within a month-long gap and aims to add new features when they complete three months.

 There are two scenarios: